B2B Marketing & Lead Generation Agency

 • The elements that work consistently well when integrated include: Organic search (SEO), Paid search (Google Ads), LinkedIn outreach and nurturing, telemarketing, email drip feed campaigns, content marketing, sales follow up letters, telemarketing follow up calls and appointment setting.
 See The Business Propellerᵀᴹ here

-• Most agencies do not, but Stratique is different: All of our clients on The Business PropellerTM plan have a money back guarantee.
-Once a campaign is up and running and primed, we offer a simple guarantee: If we don’t produce any leads in a given month, we will pay your next month’s fee*.
+• Most agencies do not, but Stratique is different: All of our clients on The Business Propellerᵀᴹ plan have a money back guarantee.
+Once a campaign is up and running and primed, we offer a simple guarantee: if we don’t produce any leads in a given month, we will pay your next month’s fee*.
 No one else offers this.
 You can also reject a lead if it doesn’t meet the agreed criteria and our team will then replace it. *Please see Ts and Cs on our website for full details.

 • Always, your proposition first!
 Define your value proposition, your target audience, their pain points, and your positioning in the marketplace.
 Graphics and design should come after.